Welcome to the website of the Humanitus Sidoarjo Fund (HSF)

 LUSI, the worlds fastest growing mud eruption, is a unique scientific, social and political event never before witnessed.
-Whilst most disasters command perhaps a few days, weeks or months under public scrutiny, LUSI, seven years on, is still a contentious topic amongst leading world scientists and international and national media.
+Whilst most disasters command perhaps a few days, weeks or months under public scrutiny, LUSI, almost 8 years on, is still a contentious topic amongst leading world scientists and international and national media.

 LUSI is by no means your typical mud eruption and in the early years it was pouring forth up to 150,000 m3 of hot mud per day, eventually flooding an area of almost 800 hectares with a depth of mud ranging from 8-20m.

 Some 40,000 people were internally displaced, with the majority now relocated, as a result of this unprecedented disaster.
 12 villages, 33 schools, 15 Islamic Centres, 65 Mosques, 30 factories, 4 village offices, Sugar Cane Plantations, Rice Fields and other plantations are all now buried under many meters of mud.
 (Ref: Humanitus Sidoarjo Fund Social Impact Report - March 2011)